IT Billing for FinOps explained

 -

-How do we change behavior without slowing delivery?
+How do we change behavior without slowing innovation and delivery?

 From a FinOps perspective, IT billing provides: